-- 4 Check the Skip this Package check box to skip installation of this Package.
+- Click a Package under Packages.
+The Multi-Server Manager lists all existing datasource mappings for the Package in the Map source to target table. - 2 Each non-repository datasource used by an application in the package is listed in the Source column, and the user may specify a Target datasource or check Skip this package (if available). - 3 Check the Skip this Package check box to skip installation of this Package.
 This option is only available if the ID mappings on a package are incomplete.
-You may use this option if you do not know how to map any of the source and target credentials; if you do not check it, the Wizard requires you to map all of the credentials.
+You may use this option if you do not know how to map the source and target datasources; if you do not check it, the Wizard requires you to map all of the datasources.
 If the ID Mappings on the package are complete, you cannot skip it.
-When you complete the ID mappings for a package, this option is disabled. - 5 Click [Advanced] to go to the Advanced Transforms dialog (see "Advanced Transforms" on page 84).
-In this dialog, remove credentials from mappings that the archive does not use and add them to mappings that the archive uses. - 6 Click the Element Maps tab to create or edit element mappings.
+When you complete the ID mappings for a package, this option is disabled. - 4 Click [Advanced] to go to the Advanced Transforms dialog (see "Advanced Transforms" on page 93).
+In this dialog, remove mappings that the archive does not use and add the datasources to mappings that the archive uses.

+5 Click the Element Maps tab to create or edit element mappings.